MA in Environment and Society

 • To determine the grade equivalents for degrees obtained outside of Germany, you can use online guidelines or tools.

-If you are an international student, you will additionally need to submit an application with the LMU International Office.
+If you are an international student, you will need to submit an additional application with the LMU International Office.
 Please note that this is a separate process and deadlines may differ.
 We cannot support you with the application to the International Office.